nsfm/dualsense-ts/README.md

 ## Known Issues

+### Linux - can't use multiple controllers over Bluetooth

-In Linux, identical devices may not be given separate HID interfaces under some circumstances.
-This may limit your ability to use multiple controllers simultaneously.
-In this situation, one wired and one wireless controller is still a valid configuration.
+Identical Bluetooth devices are not given separate HID interfaces under some circumstances.
+You may still use multiple USB-connected controllers plus one Bluetooth controller.

+### Linux - can't access factory info over Bluetooth connection in Node.js

+Factory info uses the HID SET_REPORT feature report protocol, which the Linux kernel's `hid_playstation` driver does not pass through over Bluetooth.
+This mainly limits your ability to check the controller's body color and serial number.
+Factory info is still available over USB or Bluetooth in the browser.
+See [LINUX_HID.md](LINUX_HID.md) for investigation details.

 ## Other Dualsense Variants